quickwit-oss/quickwit/docs/get-started/tutorials/tutorial-aws-lambda.md

 ---
-title: Serverless Search on AWS Lambda
+title: Serverless E2E with Lambda
 description: Index and search using AWS Lambda based on an end to end usecase.
 tags: [aws, integration]
 icon_url: /img/tutorials/aws-logo.png
-sidebar_position: 3
+sidebar_position: 5
 ---

 In this tutorial, we’ll show you how to run Quickwit on Lambda on a complete use case.
 We’ll present you the associated cloud resources, a cost estimate and how to deploy the whole stack using AWS CDK.